flor0/nextcloud-docker/README.md

 ## Features
 - An optimized version of php-fpm as described in the official Nextcloud [documentation](https://docs.nextcloud.com/server/28/admin_manual/installation/php_configuration.html).
+- Nginx preinstalled and already configured for Nextcloud as described in the [documentation](https://docs.nextcloud.com/server/28/admin_manual/installation/nginx.html).
 - Redis preinstalled.
-- Nginx preinstalled and already configured for Nextcloud as described in the [documentation](https://docs.nextcloud.com/server/28/admin_manual/installation/nginx.html).
-- Nextcloud cron jobs pre configured
+- Nextcloud system cronjob preconfigured.

 ## Install Guide

+If you use Ansible, you can use the provided playbook.

 This assumes you already know how to install Nextcloud on a baremetal server or are familiar with the [documentation](https://docs.nextcloud.com/server/28/admin_manual/installation/index.html).